raidengugga/Neet-Girl-Date-Night-PSVITA/README.md

 Highly suggest you guys support her and check out her amazing art !
 The original game can be found here (https://hitsujigoods.itch.io/ngdn).
 Big thanks to the entire Neet Girl Date Night team for creating this game.
 Livearea assets were also made by Hitsuji Goods.
+Always thought it was fitting to port this game considering Kara mods psvitas lol

 ## Notes